 You’ve tried the basic troubleshooting steps, but that stubborn red light is still glowing.
 While many generator issues have simple solutions, some problems require a trained eye and specialized tools.
 Attempting complex repairs on your own can be risky and may lead to more significant damage.
 Knowing when to step back and call for professional help is key to keeping your generator running safely and reliably for years to come.
 If you’ve reset the unit and checked the basics without success, it’s time to contact a certified technician.

-Signs of a Serious Engine Problem
+Warning Signs of a Serious Engine Problem

 A persistent red light after a reset often points to a deeper issue within the engine.
 If you’ve already confirmed the oil level is correct and there are no obvious blockages, the problem could be internal.
 Don’t ignore warning signs like unusual noises (grinding, knocking, or squealing), smoke, or visible leaks.
 These symptoms suggest a mechanical problem that won’t be fixed with a simple reset.
 Continuing to run the generator or attempting to fix it yourself could cause severe engine damage.
 For these kinds of issues, it’s always safest to call for professional Generac service and repair to diagnose and resolve the problem correctly.

-Spotting Complex Electrical Failures
+How to Spot Complex Electrical Failures

 The red light can also indicate a problem with the generator’s electrical system.
 This could involve anything from the wiring and circuit boards to the automatic transfer switch that connects the generator to your home.
 Electrical work is not a DIY project.
 Faulty wiring or a malfunctioning circuit board can pose a serious safety risk, including fire or electrical shock.
 If you suspect an electrical issue, or if you’re simply not comfortable with the troubleshooting steps, it’s best to call a professional.
 Our team is experienced with all types of electrician repairs and can safely handle these complex situations.